Allen v. City of Oakland: Background

 "The Riders" refer to four officers in the Oakland Police Department.
 The Washington Post described them:

 At the high point of their careers, the so-called "Riders" were considered the best and the brightest, veterans whom rookie police officers tried to emulate.
 Their specialty: bringing in reputed drug dealers in record numbers from the crime-plagued streets of West Oakland.

-On July 5, 2000, Keith Batt resigned and reported his former co-workers' activities to the police department's Internal Affairs Division, just about a month after graduating from the police academy.
+On July 5, 2000, Keith Batt resigned and reported his former co-workers' activities to the police department's Internal Affairs Division, approximately one month after graduating from the police academy.
 Afterwards, a string of incidents of police misconduct by the group of four Oakland PD officers known as "the Oakland Riders" became publicly revealed, with Alameda County District Attorney Tom Orloff filing criminal charges on November 1, 2000.
 119 people pressed civil rights lawsuits for unlawful beatings and detention, ultimately settling for $11 million with an agreement that the Oakland Police Department would implement significant reforms.
 Although all of the police officers involved were fired, three were later acquitted of criminal charges while one fled, presumably to Mexico, to avoid prosecution.